Parachute Commando Regiments: Organization

-The regiments have a strength of about 700 men, that is to say between 9000 and 10000 paratroopers for the 17th DP.
+The regiments have a strength of about 700 men, between 9000 and 10000 paratroopers for the 17th DP.

-Airborne intervention is the main mode of action of parachutists, they are also capable of engaging under armoured protection with BTR-80s or Fuchs 2s and tactical reconnaissance vehicles, in a very short time and with weapons and equipment... that can be dropped or heliborne into a combat zone.
+Airborne intervention is the main mode of action of parachutists, they are capable of engaging under armored protection with BTR-80s or Fuchs 2s and tactical reconnaissance vehicles in a short time, and with weapons and equipment that can be dropped or heliborne into a combat zone.